jimustafa/zotero-jabbr/README.md

 # Zotero JAbbr

-This Zotero extension is used for managing the `Journal Abbreviation` field of journal articles.
+This Zotero extension is used for managing the `Journal Abbr` field of journal articles.

 ## How to Install